Erdal İnönü: Early life

+Erdal İnönü was born in Ankara on June 6, 1926, as the third of four children of İsmet İnönü, the first Prime Minister and second President of Turkey, and Mevhibe İnönü.
 He graduated from the Physics Department of the Faculty of Sciences of Ankara University in 1947 and received his PhD from California Institute of Technology in 1951; with Eugene Wigner, he pioneered the study of group contractions.
 Upon his return to Turkey, İnönü worked at first as an assistant professor in Ankara University.
-Between 1964-1974, he was professor of physics and the first Chairman of the Department of Theoretical Physics at the Middle East Technical University (1960–1966).
+Between 1964 and 1974, he was professor of physics and the first chairman of the Department of Theoretical Physics at the Middle East Technical University (1960–1966).
 He initiated research on neutron transport during that period.
-Between 1969-1971, he was the Dean of the university's Faculty of Art and Sciences.
-He served as president of METU between 1970-1971.
+Between 1969 and 1971, he was the dean of the university's Faculty of Art and Sciences.
+He served as president of METU between 1970 and 1971.
 In 1974, İnönü moved to Boğaziçi University in Istanbul and lectured there until his venture into politics when he founded the Social Democracy Party (SODEP) in 1983.
-While at Boğaziçi, he served as Dean of the Faculty of Art and Sciences between 1976 and 1982.
+While at Boğaziçi, he served as the dean of the Faculty of Art and Sciences between 1976 and 1982.

 Political career

 Although the military government banned İnönü's party in 1983 elections, SODEP managed to survive and became the second party in 1984 local elections.
 In November 1985 SODEP and another party named People's Party (Halkçı Parti) formed a union, the Social Democratic Populist Party (SHP).
 According to consolidation agreement İnönü briefly lost his post.
 But he became the leader of SHP in May 1986.
 SHP was one of the parties which weighed the heaviest in Turkey's political scene during the late 1980s and early 1990s. İnönü challenged the liberal conservative party of Turgut Özal, ANAP, both in 1987 and 1991 elections.
 One of the main reasons why SHP could not win an election was the division of the moderate left votes between SHP and DSP, the party of the former CHP leader Bülent Ecevit.
 Erdal İnönü was also a member of the Socialist International.
-He joined discussions as the Deputy Chairman of the organization.
+He joined discussions as the deputy chairman of the organization.